apostrophecms/docs/docs/reference/api/authentication.md

 ### Usage

 Add this token to all REST API requests that require login by passing an `Authorization` header.
-This includes POST, PUT, PATCH and DELETE operations.
-You will also get more complete results from GET operations, including access to documents with `visibility` set to `loginRequired`.
+This includes `POST`, `PUT`, `PATCH` and `DELETE` operations.
+You will also get more complete results from `GET` operations, including access to documents with `visibility` set to `loginRequired`.

 Your `authorization` HTTP header should look like: